OData/v3ProtocolDocument/OData Json Format.markdown

 # 6 Response Specifics #

-This section describes additional payloads semantics that only apply to response payloads.
+This section describes additional payload semantics that only apply to response payloads.

 ## 6.1 Response body ##

+-- TODO: write this.
+Talk about the d object, etc.

 ## 6.2 MIME Type ##